Terrrya/Cafe/README.md

     source venv/bin/activate (on macOS)
     pip install -r requirements.txt
     python manage.py migrate
+    python manage.py runserver # starts Django server

     ```
 5. If you want to use DEMO please load fixture with some example.
-6. To load fixture ppen a terminal in the project folder and run
+6. To load fixture open a terminal in the project folder and run
     ```
     python manage.py loaddata cafe_data.json
     ```